Victor Eugene Clasby was born on 6 Apr 1926 in Virginia. He was the son of Alpha Omega Clasby and Frances Bower Robinette.

 He died on 22 February 1945 in Iwo Jima

 Buried at Sea.
 Memorialized at Honolulu.

 Served on the U.S.S.
-Hinsdale (APA 120) Died of wounds, Hemorrhage, traumatic (Visceral) sustained while performing duty in face of the enemy.
-Buried at sea Long 24-44N, Latitude 144-26E.
+Hinsdale (APA 120) Died of wounds, Hemorrhage, traumatic (visceral) sustained while performing duty in face of the enemy.
+Buried at sea Longitude 24-44N, Latitude 144-26E.
 Son of Alpha Omega Clasby and Frances Bower Robinette

 Picture below of Victor E. Clasby with his father, Alpha O. Clasby.